The biggest takeaways from Harvard’s task force reports on campus antisemitism and anti-Muslim bias

 The issue of antisemitism is at the heart of the Trump administration’s $2 billion funding freeze at Harvard and cited as a key reason behind it.
 The White House is also scrutinizing dozens of other US colleges over purported antisemitism, as well as their commitment to diversity, equity and inclusion programs, their rules for campus protests and whom they admit and employ.

-While the Anti-Defamation League and Harvard’s Hillel chapter have expressed appreciation for the administration’s focus on antisemitism, they have decried funding cuts as overreach with the potential to harm Jewish students.
+While the Anti-Defamation League and Harvard’s chapter of Hillel, which represents Jewish students, have expressed appreciation for the administration’s focus on antisemitism, they have decried funding cuts as overreach with the potential to harm Jewish students.

 The Anti-Defamation League’s CEO said the organization commended “the clear-eyed and brutally honest assessment” of the Harvard antisemitism task force in a statement Wednesday.